KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Essentials/Essentials-Article.md

 * ``Keyboard/ReturnKeyType``
 * ``Keyboard/SpaceDragSensitivity``
 * ``Keyboard/SpaceLongPressBehavior``
-* ``Keyboard/SpaceMenuType``

-Many of these models, like ``Keyboard/LayoutType``, could be considered to belong in other namespaces, but are placed in ``Keyboard`` since they are used by core features and describe essential parts of the keyboard.
+Many of these models, like ``Keyboard/LayoutType``, could be considered to belong in other namespaces, but are placed in ``Keyboard`` since they describe essential parts of the keyboard.

 ## Controller